cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 I remember thinking "going from months to hours seems like a crazy big step!" but I have since been shown over and over again that this step is actually not that crazy!

-One factor that really helps taking this step is to understand where our bottlenecks are, and for that we need metrics.
+One input that really helps taking this step is to understand where our bottlenecks are, and for that we need metrics.

 My name is Erik Sternerson...
 -->